 - The training can be documented online, right after the training has been completed, then you have access to all your training data in one place over time.

-- Heart rate- and GPS data can be transferred directly from your sport watch to e.g. Garmin Connect online.
+- Heart rate- and GPS data can be transferred directly from your sports watch to e.g. Garmin Connect online.
 Today I use Garmin Express and immediately after training, when I get home, I connect my watch to my PC via Garmin Connect, transfer data and check my average heart rate.

 - The training app has some unique statistical possibilities using functions where: